klouderone/cornev4promicroedition/README.md

 # Corne V4 Pro-Micro Edition

+This version of the Corne V4 is beginner friendly, and brings back the option to make your Corne with whatever microcontroller you want, which allows wireless support with a Nice!Nano V2, and ultimately save costs when ordering as you DO NOT need PCBA.

-As the Corne V4 has a completely new board outline compared to the V3 and V2, all further development for the Corne will be using a new outline, this version brings back the Pro Micro footprint.
+The Corne V4 has a completely new board outline compared to the V3 and V2, and all further development for the Corne will be using the V4 outline.
+This version brings back the Pro Micro footprint so all future cases and development is compatible with a Pro-Micro version PCB.

+- Pro Micro Support
+- MX Spaced
+- Hotswap MX and Choc Support
+- Breakaway 6th column for 5 column builds
-This PCB also adds wireless support with the inclusion of battery pads and a battery switch, as well as a removable 6th column, as well as **MX and Choc** switch support.
+- Wired and Wireless Support with the inclusion of battery pads and battery switch
-Unfortunately for this to be possible the additional encoder/switch pads in the Corne V4 needed to be removed to make room for this footprint.
-This gives the option to make your Corne wireless with a Nice!Nano V2, swap out microcontrollers if you're upgrading, and ultimately save costs.

 Original Board designed by Foostan, modified By Kea Workshop.